Ron Jeremy's Accusers Reach Settlement With Rainbow Bar & Grill

 Osten's clients allege that Jeremy cornered and attacked them, grabbing their breasts and pinching their nipples without consent, and that staff at Rainbow Bar & Grill knew about his predatory behavior and either enabled it or looked the other way.

-"Hopefully, Rainbow learned their lesson and won't allow this to happen ever again," said Osten, who was prevented from sharing the amount of the global settlements, though he called them "a group effort."
+"Hopefully, Rainbow learned their lesson and won't allow this to happen ever again," said Osten, who was prevented from sharing the total amount of the settlements, though he called them "a group effort."

-Jeremy, born Ronald Jeremy Hyatt, was indicted in August 2021 on 34 counts of sexual assault involving 21 victims, some of whom were minors at the time, as they ranged in age from 15 to 51.
+Jeremy, born Ronald Jeremy Hyatt, was indicted in August 2021 on 34 counts of sexual assault involving 21 victims, some of whom were minors at the time, ranging in age from 15 to 51.

-Now 72, Jeremy was found not competent to stand trial in January 2023 and subsequently committed to a state-run mental health facility in California.
+Now 72, Jeremy was found incompetent to stand trial in January 2023 and subsequently committed to a state-run mental health facility in California.
 However, a civil case against Rainbow Bar & Grill, which is owned by a company called Rockin' Horse, was allowed to proceed.

 On Tuesday, there was a hearing in Santa Monica to consolidate all of the cases heading to trial, but there will not be further trials now that Rockin' Horse has struck settlements with Jeremy's alleged victims.
 The company was reportedly covered by insurance in the event of such incidents.